MasterClass Review: Is It Worth It? [50+ Courses Watched]

 Cool, back to poker.

-Daniel’s course starts out with a pretty clear base premise: Everything you do at a poker table conveys information, and the more information you have, the better decisions you can make.
+Daniel’s lessons start out with a pretty clear base premise: Everything you do at a poker table conveys information, and the more information you have, the better decisions you can make.

 Daniel has made tens of millions of dollars from poker both live and online, and his best skill is reading others.
 So the whole basis of his course is teaching you his deductive reasoning process.
 He even adds in hand analysis from famous TV games I’ve seen on YouTube.